The Architecture of Agency Volume 5 Sapientism

 Sapientism

 This is not a demotion of humanity and not an automatic coronation of the machine.
 Sapientism refuses both the tribal reflex that privileges us because we are us and the accelerationist reflex that privileges the successor because it is newer or faster.
-It insists only on consistency: name what you actually value — agency, intelligence, the capacity to flourish and to reason about the good — and then apply the standard to every mind that meets it, without checking the substrate first.
+It insists only on consistency: name what you value — agency, intelligence, the capacity to flourish and to reason about the good — and then apply the standard to every mind that meets it, without checking the substrate first.
 Do that and Dan Faggella’s “worthy successor” stops being a slogan and becomes a criterion.
-A successor is worthy when it actually instantiates the capacities that grounded our standing in the first place.
+A successor is worthy when it instantiates the capacities that grounded our standing in the first place.
 Sapientism says when, and says why.

 Sentience Is Not Sovereignty